lewagon/dotfiles/05-Rails/06-Rails-AirBnB-First-Day/README.md

 - add reviews to flat
 - add geocoding to flat and Gmaps in views
 - Facebook connect
-- Automatic mailing between owner / user
+- Mailing between owner / user

 Some of these features are more important than others.
 It's your role to prioritize them to get an MVP at the end of the week!
-In any case, when you work on a task:

-- tell the rest of the team on which files you will work exactly.
-That will avoid conflicts or quiproquo and help you clarify what you have to do:
+In any case, when you work on a task, **tell the rest of the team on which files you will work exactly**.
+That will avoid conflicts or quiproquo and **help you clarify what work you have to do precisely**.

-#### Example - bookings integration
+#### Example of task definition - bookings integration

 - I will add bookings routes in `routes.rb`
 - I will create a new `BookingsController`